yazoink/Simple-Recipe-Page/README.md

     --h3: #8ec07c;
     --li-marker: #fb4934;
     --fg: #ebdbb2;
-    --border: #665c54;
     --hr: #fabd2f;
 }
 ```
-3. create a page background under `images/backgrounds` named `Theme-Name.png/jpg/etc`.
-4. add theme to `$THEMES` array in `dynamic/globals.php` as `"Theme-Name" => "Name to display for the theme in the menu",` (I like to put them in alphabetacal order but it's not necessary).
+3. add theme to `$THEMES` array in `dynamic/globals.php` as `"Theme-Name" => "Name to display for the theme in the menu",` (I like to put them in alphabetacal order but it's not necessary).

 ### Changing the default theme
 Set `$DEFAULT_THEME` in `dynamic/globals.php` to it's corresponding array key in `$THEMES`.